EmmanuelMontesLugoAI/alura-one-ai-agents/README.md

-# alura-one-ai-agents
+# Alura ONE - AI Agents & Cloud Automation Portfolio

 Official portfolio for the Oracle ONE AI &amp; Cloud program.
 Documentation of my journey into advanced AI Agents, RAG pipelines, n8n automation, and Oracle Cloud Infrastructure architecture.
 Focused on scalable, high-performance solutions.

-# Alura ONE - AI Agents & Cloud Automation Portfolio

 Welcome to my central "Proof of Work" repository, documenting my progress throughout the **Oracle ONE Program** in partnership with **Alura**.